What Is an Anxious-Avoidant Relationship & How to Make It Work

 3. Communicate your needs

-Healthy communication is beneficial for promoting more secure attachments in relationships.
-This means that clear communication can be a key method of how to make an anxious avoidant relationship work.
+Healthy communication promotes more secure attachments in relationships.
+This means that clear communication can be a key method for making an anxious, avoidant relationship work.

 Instead of lashing out, becoming clingy, or showing fear when your partner behaves in a certain way, clearly and calmly communicate what you’re feeling, and your partner will be more likely to hear you and meet your needs.